Ilydocus/feed4food/README.md

 # feed4food

 The following code deploys a web application that allows to input daily produce reports for registered users.
-The web app is built using Django and the data is stored in a SQLite database.
+The web app is built using Django and the data is stored in a PostgreSQL database.

 ## Deployment